Mohamed-avr/typescritp-101/README.md

 ex:v19.8.1
 ```
-if you don't have the node.js in your computer go to install
+if you don't have the node.js in your computer go to install it from this [website](https://nodejs.org/en)